Incorporating DFM for Panelization in Your Electronics

 What is Panelization?

 One DFM trick that folks tend to use these days is a method known as panelization.
-Panelization is simply when manufacturers use a single, larger substrate to manufacture and assemble multiple boards at once.
-This is an effective technique due to the time savings associated with creating many boards at once.
+Panelization is simply when manufacturers use a single, larger substrate to manufacture and assemble multiple circuit boards at once.
+This is an effective technique due to the time savings associated with creating a circuit board.

-Once each collection of boards is assembled on the single, large substrate, they are then depanelized into individual boards.
-You are then left with a slew of fully assembled and (hopefully) functional boards ready to be installed and sold to the world.
+Once each collection of boards is assembled on the single, large substrate, they are then depanelized into an individual circuit board.
+You are then left with a slew of fully assembled and (hopefully) functional circuit boards ready to be installed and sold to the world.
 Sounds easy enough, right?
 Hold your horses, cowboy.
-The processes of panelization are employed to maximize cost savings over a large production scale but there are some important nuances involved in this process.
+The processes of PCB panelization are employed to maximize cost savings over a large production scale but there are some important nuances involved in this process.

 Example of a v-groove panel cut

 V-Groove Panelization: This process involves an angled ‘v-groove’ to be taken from ⅓ of the top of the board.
 The cutting is performed by a machine that performs best on straight lines.
-This method is best suited for PCBs with no overhanging components, decent edge clearance, and no rounded edges.
+This method is best suited for a PCB array with no overhanging components, decent edge clearance, and no rounded edges.

 Perforated Tab Panelization: This process is similar to tab routing; however, in this technique, small holes are drilled into the tabs, which makes depanelization much easier and more intentional as you can direct the exact location of breakout.
 As you may imagine, this method is even less ideal for heavy components, as they may even break tabs under their own weight.